Oulander/lottery-lunch/README.md

 └─ dist/code-3.4.1.js
 ```

-In the future you can combine the above steps with
+In the future, to build the code and push it to the spreadsheet, you can combine the the build and upload steps with

 ```
 npm run deploy